 Additionally, several reports have investigated the potential of Green Tea Polyphenols to support weight loss.
 It is a critical ingredient in many weight loss products.

 Green tea has several health benefits due primarily to its potent antioxidant content.
 When battling, antioxidants may help reduce oxidative stress related to cell damage induced when free radicals.
 Aging is correlated with cell damage and several diseases.

-The majority of the antioxidant content of green tea extract comprises of catechins or polyphenol antioxidants.
-The most studied and considered to be the most effective for wellbeing is epigallocatechin gallate (EGCG) among the green tea catechins.
+The majority of the antioxidant content of green tea extract comprises catechins or polyphenol antioxidants.
+The most studied and considered to be the most effective for well-being is epigallocatechin gallate (EGCG) among the green tea catechins.

 Work has shown that green tea extract increases the antioxidant ability of the body and decreases oxidative stress.

 Oxidative stress causes the build-up of fat in the body, contributing to swelling of the lungs and high blood pressure.

 Luckily, green tea polyphenols antioxidants can decrease inflammation and help lower blood pressure.
 They can also inhibit cell fat absorption, helping to reduce levels of blood fat.

 One test saw 56 obese people taking 379 mg of green tea extract per day for three months of high blood pressure.
 Compared to the placebo group, they showed a significant reduction in blood pressure.

 It has been shown that the antioxidants in Green Tea Polyphenols, particularly EGCG, protect brain cells against oxidative stress.